lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

 Step 3.3.
 The above plots compare ``numObs`` (total in all bands) with model fits, which may not be the ideal metric since the quality of phase curves can vary quite a bit between filters.
-Instead, one can look at the number of datapoints included in the phase curve modeling on a per filter basis (e.g., ``rNdata`` for the `r`-band in the ``SSObject`` table).
+Instead, one can look at the number of datapoints included in the phase curve modeling on a per filter basis (e.g., ``r_Ndata`` for the `r`-band in the ``SSObject`` table).

 To making a plot showing the distribution of the number of observations in each filter, again first close any open plots except for one, and then click on "Chart options and tools" icon.
-Select "Modify Trace", set the "Plot Type" to "Histogram", the "Column or expression" to ``gNdata``.
+Select "Modify Trace", set the "Plot Type" to "Histogram", the "Column or expression" to ``g_Ndata``.
 Select the "Uniform binning" algorithm, set the number of bins to 100 with the min and max to be 0 and 1300, respectively.
 Under the "Chart Options", and check the "log" box for the y-axis.
 It will plot the histogram of the `g`-band number of observations.
-To overplot the histogram for `rNdata`, select "Overplot New Trace" on the "Plot Parameters" pop-up window.
-Use the same parameters, but change the "Column or expression" to ``rNdata``.
+To overplot the histogram for `r_Ndata`, select "Overplot New Trace" on the "Plot Parameters" pop-up window.
+Use the same parameters, but change the "Column or expression" to ``r_Ndata``.
 Now you can see the "Name" box under the "Trace Options", where you can set legend for each histogram.
 Repeat this process for the `i` and `z` bands as well.
 For the `z` band plot, set the "Y Label" to "Number of observations".

 .. figure:: /_static/portal_tut04_step03e.png